[Update]: This post was updated on January 23, 2020.

 It is possible to share contacts in Office 365, however available options are limited as compared to calendar sharing.

 A major downside is that contacts folder sharing is not possible in OWA.
-To share your personal contacts you have to use MS Outlook.
-The process is pretty straightforward:
+To share your personal contacts you have to use Outlook.

-- In Outlook, go to the People view, select a folder with contacts you would like to share and right-click it.
+- In Outlook, go to the People view, select a folder with contacts you would like to share and right-click on it.